dejavu-secure/PurelyPDB/README.md

 # PurelyPDB

-A pure Python library for parsing Microsoft PDB (Program Database) files.
+Cross-platform Python parser for Microsoft PDB files with no external dependencies.

+Based on [pdbparse](https://github.com/moyix/pdbparse) with modifications and additional code.

+Provides more complete parsing support, primarily supporting 3.7-latest, with secondary support for 2.7+.

 ## Features